panisson/pymobility/README.md

 [2] Camp, T., Boleng, J. & Davies, V. A survey of mobility models for ad hoc network research.
     Wireless Communications and Mobile Computing 2, 483-502 (2002).

+[3] Andrea E. F. Clementi, Francesco Pasquale, Angelo Monti, and Riccardo Silvestri.
+2007.
+    Communication in dynamic radio networks.
+In Proceedings of the twenty-sixth annual ACM symposium on Principles of distributed computing (PODC '07).
+ACM, New York, NY, USA, 205-214.

+[4] Andrea E.F.
+Clementi, Claudio Macci, Angelo Monti, Francesco Pasquale, and Riccardo Silvestri.
+2008.
+    Flooding time in edge-Markovian dynamic graphs.
+In Proceedings of the twenty-seventh ACM symposium on Principles of distributed computing (PODC '08).
+    ACM, New York, NY, USA, 213-222.

+[5] Augustin Chaintreau, Abderrahmen Mtibaa, Laurent Massoulie, and Christophe Diot.
+2007.
+    The diameter of opportunistic mobile networks.
+In Proceedings of the 2007 ACM CoNEXT conference (CoNEXT '07).
+ACM, New York, NY, USA, , Article 12 , 12 pages.

-[3] Stehle, J., Barrat, A. & Bianconi, G. Dynamical and bursty interactions in social networks.
+[6] Stehle, J., Barrat, A. & Bianconi, G. Dynamical and bursty interactions in social networks.
     Physical Review E 81, 1-4 (2010).
 Available online at: http://link.aps.org/doi/10.1103/PhysRevE.81.035101